-The Tour of Japan boasts a UCI classification of 2.1 (the same at the Tour of Yorkshire) so expect to see team with a World Tour license take part as well as Pro-Continental and Continental classifications.
+The Tour of Japan has a UCI classification of 2.1 (the same at the Tour of Yorkshire) so expect to see teams with a World Tour license take part as well as Pro-Continental and Continental classifications.

-JLT Condor have previously competed in the race in 2010 and 2014.
-But have not always been able to take part in the to include the race due to a clash with the UK based Tour Series.
+JLT Condor has previously competed in the race in 2010 and 2014.
+But have not always been able to take part in the the race due to a clash with the UK based Tour Series.

 “Last year and in 2016 we ran a split programme.
 Putting riders into two categories, stage race or one day.
 It really worked.

 We have requested to attend the race in Japan but were turned down on previous occasions.
 Off the back of extremely strong performances in stage races in 2017, we’ve shown the organisation we will not just ride but our riders can animate the racing.
 I’m delighted to be going back to Japan.”

 In 2010 JLT Condor attended the race under its former name, Rapha Condor Sharp, in the rider roster was the then National Champion, Kristian House, who duly delivered a brilliant solo victory on stage 6.